LoopPerfect/buckaroo-docs/cli.rst

    buckaroo install gtest boost/asio

-Install can also fetch :doc:`buckaroo compatible projects <github-package-guide>` from github using the following syntax:
+Install can also fetch :doc:`buckaroo compatible projects <package-guide>` from GitHub, BitBucket and GitLab using the following syntax:

 .. code-block:: bash

    buckaroo install github+loopperfect/neither
+   buckaroo install bitbucket+org/example
+   buckaroo install gitlab+org/example

 If you do not supply a module name, then the existing dependencies of the project are fetched and installed.
 If there is no lock file present, then the resolution process will be run first.